 12 May Choosing a conveyancing solicitor in London

-This guide is a one stop shop to choosing a good conveyancing company in London.
+Noting the above, we have put together a quick ‘4 step guide‘ on what to look out for and do when you are looking for Conveyancing Quotes (especially in London).
 We cover how to compare fees and what kind of service standards to look out for.
 Everything you need to choose a good conveyancer is right here in this article.

 1. Gather a shortlist

 There are hundreds, perhaps even thousands, of licenced conveyancers in London.
 The booming housing market and proportion of large, complex transactions means there is a good deal of expertise and choice for anyone looking to buy in the capital.

 To get a shortlist of conveyancers together, you need to have a good idea of what you are looking for.
 The list of requirements for most buyers and sellers of property are: